SFU-CMPT-201/a3-pub/README.md

-# Compilation process
+# Basics of compilation

 One of the most essential tools for software development is a compiler.
 Without a compiler, we cannot generate an executable from our source code.
-In this assignment, you will learn various aspects of a compiler and practice them.
-There are three tasks you need to do.
+In this assignment and next, you will learn various aspects of a compiler and practice them.

+Similar to the tutorials that you have done earlier, this assignment consists of reading and practicing.
+For the reading part, you need to study it like reading a textbook.
+It is not a description of the assignment but a task itself.
+Make sure you understand what is there before you proceed.

 ## Task 0: Understanding the compilation steps

-This task is a reading task.
-Make sure you understand the following before proceeding to the next task.
+(This is a reading task.
+Make sure you read and understand this before you proceed.)

 Conventionally, when we say we "compile" C code, we understand it to mean generating executables from source files.
 However, strictly speaking, this is *not* correct because there are multiple